max1220/SCPxp/README.md

    - Get a shell on a container in the terminal
    - Edit container configuration in text editor

- * Terminal manager
-   - List terminal sessions
-   - Connect to a terminal session
-   - Connect to custom terminal session

  * Video player
    - Displays a video file provided via hash-location
    - Can be opened via file manager

- * Picture Viewer
-   - Displays a picture file provided via hash-location
-   - Can be opened via file manager

  * Browser
    - Shows a website
    - Can't load most websites because of CORS
    - Can be opened via file manager

- * FreeDOS(DOS prompt)
-   - Uses v86 to run an actual x86 emulator
-   - (v86 not included in this repo)

- * L1T
-   - Shows a greeting with a link to the L1T forums ;)

- * Run dialog
-   - User can enter a command, and see the result in a terminal